jsonpretzel/timetracker/README.md

 # timetracker
-Time Tracker, a command line timer in Python
+Time Tracker, a command line timer in Python (that's actually compatiable with Windows).